 By Dan Couvrette, Marketing Expert for Family Lawyers and Divorce Professionals

 Facebook is the fastest growing and largest social media platform that exists.
-With hundreds of millions of users, of which over half log on at least once a day, Facebook’s original intended purpose was to connect with people you know and share with them your life details through status updates, photos, videos and links you find interesting.
+With 2.74 billion users – of which over half log on at least once a day – Facebook’s original intended purpose was to connect with people you know and share with them your life details through status updates, photos, videos, and links you find interesting.

 For the purpose of business, Facebook has developed “Pages”.
 Unlike Facebook’s personal profile pages that require agreement from both parties to be connected (or to become “Friends” using Facebook terms), Facebook Pages work in such a way that a person (or a person with a profile) can become a “Fan” without the page’s consent, and the lines of communication are open.
 The Fan will receive updates on their home page from the Page.